 - Vegetative growth.
 The leaves, stems, and root system form, photosynthesis begins, and the plant prepares to store nutrients in tubers.

 - Tuber initiation.
 Tubers begin forming on the end of stolons (underground stems), usually before the plant flowers.

 - Tuber bulking.
 Tubers enlarge.
 Sugars and starches accumulate.

 - Maturation.
 The tubers reach full size.
 The top of the plant dries out and dies.
 During maturation, the tuber skin toughens, extending storage life.

-Florida growers produce different commercial potato varieties from those grown in other parts of the country.
+Growing potatoes in Florida produces different commercial varieties from those grown in other parts of the country.
 Most U.S. growers produce russet potatoes.
 This variety does not grow well in Florida because it can take up to four months to produce tubers.
 The late maturity of russet potatoes makes them more susceptible to diseases, pests, and bad weather.

 In Florida, the popularity and success of potato varieties depends on factors such as yield, disease resistance, quality, and adaptability.
 The following are the Florida's most popular potato varieties.